jrigden/mr_rigden_slides/generators_and_yield/PITCHME.md

 ## Fibonacci

-Legally, every Python turorial about `yield` and generators must have a Fibonacci sequence demo.
+Every Python tutorial about `yield` and generators must include a Fibonacci sequence.

 ---